fullptr/apecs/README.md

-# apecs
+# apecs: A Petite Entity Component System
+A header-only, very small entity component system with no external dependencies.
+Simply pop the header into your own project and off you go!

-A tiny entity component system.
-API is similar to Entt, but all component types must be declared up front.
-This allows for the internals to be implemented without type erase, instead relying on variadic templates; which learning more of was the reason for making this.
-Components are stored in `apx::sparse_set` objects, which are essentially a pair of `std::vector`s, one sparse and one packed, which allows for index lookup as well as tighly packed components.
-When deleting components, the interals may suffle elements around to keep the array densely packed.
-This does result in reordering, but really you shouldn't be relying on components being in any particular order.
+The API is very similar to EnTT, with the main difference being that all component types must be declared up front.
+This allows for an implementation that doesn't rely on type erasure, which in turn allows for more compile-time optimisations.

+Components are stored contiguously in `apx::sparse_set` objects, which are essentially a pair of `std::vector`s, one sparse and one packed, which allows for fast iteration over components.
-This is a single header file that can be placed in your own project.
-It has no dependencies itself.
-The tests however require GTest to run.
+When deleting components, these sets may reorder themselves to maintain tight packing; as such, sorting isn't currently possibly, but also shouldn't be desired.

+This library also includes some very basic meta-programming functionality, found in the `apx::meta` namespace, as well as `apx::generator<T>`, a generator built using the C++20 coroutine API.

+This project was just a fun little project to allow me to learn more about ECSs and how to implement one, as well as metaprogramming and C++20 features.
+If you are building your own project and need an ECS, I would recommend you build your own or use EnTT instead.

 ## Example
 ```cpp